 All applicants to the Graduate School of Arts and Science (GSAS) are required to submit a complete application for admission.
 A complete application includes the online application, academic transcripts, test scores (if required), letters of recommendation, a résumé or curriculum vitae, a Statement of Academic Purpose, and an application fee.
 Applicants also have the option of providing a short Personal History essay.
 Please refer to the Instructions section of the online application.
 In addition, the department specifically requires the following:

-GRE for applicants to all Ph.D. and master's programs EXCEPT the joint degree programs with French Studies, Hebrew and Judaic Studies, and Middle Eastern Studies: GRE general test not required.
+GRE for applicants to all Ph.D. and master's programs EXCEPT the joint degree programs with Hebrew and Judaic Studies and Middle Eastern Studies: GRE general test not required.
 Please do not send us GRE test scores.
-If you do, while the Graduate School will notify you that the scores were received, the scores will not be reviewed or considered by the department's Admissions Committee.
+If you do, the scores will not be reviewed or considered by the department's Admissions Committee.

-GRE for applicants to the joint degree programs with French Studies and Hebrew and Judaic Studies: GRE general test required.
+GRE for applicants to the joint degree program with Hebrew and Judaic Studies: GRE general test required.

 GRE for applicants to the joint degree program with Middle Eastern Studies: GRE general test optional.
 We will consider GRE test scores if they are submitted.
 Scoring well on the GRE may strengthen your application, especially if you perceive that you have weaknesses in your prior academic record.
 Not taking the GRE will not adversely affect your application and we will make no assumptions about why you did not take the test.